I-am-PUID-0/DMB/README.md

 ## 🎥 Example Plex Docker-compose

-> [!NOTE]
+> [!IMPORTANT]
 > The Plex server must be started after the rclone mount is available.
-The below example uses the `depends_on` parameter to delay the start of the Plex server until the rclone mount is available.
-The rclone mount must be shared to the Plex container.
-The rclone mount location should not be added to the Plex library.
-The Riven symlink location must be shared to the Plex container and added to the Plex library.
+> The below example uses the `depends_on` parameter to delay the start of the Plex server until the rclone mount is available.
+> The rclone mount must be shared to the Plex container.
+> The rclone mount location should not be added to the Plex library.
+> The Riven (If being used) symlink location must be shared to the Plex container and added to the Plex library.
+>
+> Note: for `depends_on` to work this needs to be within the same docker compose file.

 ```YAML
 services: